The Drawing Board

 You'd expect that most of this variation will be according to the popularity of each color/pattern, rather than variance between the two sites on exactly the same item.
 But they’re not making it easy to compare:

 Amazon is a whole other level of complexity.
-They don’t show an overall range at all, the stock is spottier, and the pricing within each color also varies by size.
-Not only the pricing, but the terms for shipping and returns…
+They don’t show an overall range at all on the first page, and the stock is even spottier, and the pricing within each color also varies by size.
+Not only pricing, but the terms for shipping and returns…

 LandsEnd.com is the only place you’ll find the whole range of sizes and styles in a single listing, with a single list price.
 But even here, they’re making you click on each color to see the sale price: